Mbilwi Secondary School

 Mbilwi Secondary School is a school in the town of Sibasa in Limpopo, South Africa.

-Mbilwi Secondary School has been producing 100% pass rate for its matric students since 1994.
-The school also produces over 90% of matric exemptions since 1997.. it is known for being a maths & science school. it has produced known people like the vice chancellor of university of johanessburg.
+Mbilwi Secondary School has been producing 100% pass rates for its matric students since 1994.
+The school also produces over 90% of matric exemptions since 1997..
+It is known for being a maths and science school.
+It has produced famous people like the Vice-Chancellor of the University of Johanessburg.

+History

 It is a public school that started in 1978.
-When it started it did not have a proper science laboratory until 2003.
+It did not have a proper science laboratory until 2003.

+Suicide of Lufuno Mavhunga

+In 2021, Lufuno Mavhunga, a 15-year-old girl who was a pupil at Mbilwi Secondary School, committed suicide after a video of her being bullied by two other pupils at the school circulated on social media.
+A 15-year-old was arrested following the incident.
+The South African Human Rights Commission found that the principal had previously been made aware of the bullying by Mavhunga's family but failed to address it.
+Save the Children South Africa called on the Department of Basic Education to take action against him.